-Mayo Clinic offers a premier one-year fellowship in Peripheral Nerve Surgery.
-This program is one of a few of its kind in the country, and offers trainees the rare opportunity to specialize in a growing area of neurosurgery and reconstructive surgery.
+Mayo Clinic offers a premier one-year Peripheral Nerve Surgery Fellowship at its campus in Rochester, Minnesota.
+This program is one of a few of its kind in the country and offers trainees the rare opportunity to specialize in a growing area of neurosurgery and reconstructive surgery.

-Mayo Clinic has established a large national and international referral base for complex peripheral nerve problems (e.g., entrapments, injuries, tumors, neuropathies, etc.).
+Mayo Clinic has established a large national and international referral base for complex peripheral nerve problems such as entrapments, injuries, tumors and neuropathies.
 In addition, it has developed one of the country's busiest multidisciplinary brachial plexus surgery practices.

-- Develop a program of regular reading of the neurosurgical medical literature in general and of the peripheral nerve surgery literature (e.g., neurosurgery, hand surgery, plastic surgery, neuroscience)
+- Develop a program of regular reading of the peripheral nerve surgery literature (for example: neurosurgery, hand surgery, plastic surgery, neuroscience)

 - Learn about rehabilitation and psychosocial management of patients with peripheral nerve disorders

-- Develop clinical competence in the evaluation, diagnostic work up and therapy of diseases of the peripheral nervous system and effects of other systemic disorders of the peripheral nervous system.
-You will be in charge of daily work rounds, as well as supervision and teaching of the residents.
-Peripheral nerve disorders you will see and treat include:
+- Develop clinical competence in the evaluation, diagnostic work-up and therapy of diseases of the peripheral nervous system and effects of other systemic disorders of the peripheral nervous system.
+You are in charge of daily work rounds, as well as supervision and teaching of other learners, including residents and medical students.
+Peripheral nerve disorders you see and treat include:

 - Compression syndromes

 - Demonstrate a commitment to carrying out professional responsibilities, adherence to ethical principles and sensitivity to a diverse patient population

 Following completion of this training program, fellows will be trained in all aspects of peripheral nerve treatment.

 Fellows adhere to the same Accreditation Council for Graduate Medical Education and institutional requirements as neurosurgery residents and are required to respect work-hour limitations with electronic tracking.